aaronzberger/EdnaBackend/README.md

 There are parts of the code which are not fully documented below, as they are used only by sub-components described below.

 ## Data Structuring
-There are multiple de-coupling steps which make BetterVote's final product adaptable, scalable, and understandable.
+There are multiple de-coupling steps which make Edna adaptable, scalable, and understandable.
 Within the backend, de-coupling the structure of the data with the functionality of the backend is critical to being able to adapt to new functionality and data.

 The schema we use is documented at the bottom of the Swagger API documentation [here](https://aaronzberger.github.io/EdnaArchitecture/).
 The rest of the API documentation is also worth exploring, to better understand the purpose of the backend (the outputs).